 When it comes to Black Friday, it seems like every retailer has its own too-good-to-be-true tech deal – even supermarkets and drug stores.
 You can find $99 Android tablets, $199 laptops, $299 big-screen TVs and more.
 There’s a catch: Either they're are only a handful, at most, at any give location or the products are no-name brand items that are of questionable quality.

 Nowadays, there’s no reason to buy these tech doorbusters.
-Want a great bargain tablet computer that doesn’t suck?
-Check out the $229 Google Nexus 7, our pick for best small Android tablet, or the $150 Asus MeMO.
-Want a mind-blowing deal on an Android phone?
-You can buy the Google Nexus 5 phone off-contract for just $349.
+Those shopping for fitness enthusiasts can find an amazing selection of activity monitors for under $50.
+Need a computer for the kids?
+Check out the colorful HP Stream 11 laptop for $199 or the HP Stream 7 tablet for $99.
+Looking for a great starter Android smartphone?
+You can buy the Motorola Moto E for just $129 off-contract.
 And these are just the normal, every day prices – keep your eye out online this holiday season, and you may be able to score an even better deal on each.

 Check eBay the next day